coder285-hub/Kartiks-projects/sql-project/DESIGN.md

 * Book_ Genres - Genres : A one- to- many relationship since each entry in the Book_Genres database relates to a certain genre in the Genres table, showing which genre is linked with the book.Each genre in the Genres table can be referred by several entries in the Book_Genres table since multiple novels might fall into the same genre.

+## OPTIMIZATIONS
+* Indexing: Implement indexing on commonly searched columns such as book titles, author names, and customer information to dramatically improve query speed.
+To improve efficiency even further, consider utilizing composite indexes for queries with several columns.
+* Caching: Create caching systems to cache frequently requested data, reducing database load and increasing system responsiveness.
+Use tactics like time-based expiry and cache invalidation to maintain data consistency.

+* Full-text Search: Use full-text search to efficiently search inside book titles, author names, reviews, and conversations, resulting in quick and accurate retrieval of relevant information.
+Consider stemming, synonym identification, and language-specific analyzers to boost search accuracy.